aurora76/peiboduan/_pages/about.md

 ---
-permalink: /
+permalink: /about/
 title: "Brief Introduction"
-# lang: cn
+lang: en
 author_profile: true

 redirect_from:
-  - /about/
+#  - /about/
   - /about.html
 ---